csete/qthid/README.txt

 (http://www.signal11.us/oss/hidapi/).
 All the required files are bundled with qthid and no installation of the library is required.

+The current version 2.1 can be used to change frequency and to upgrade the firmware that ships in the FCD (18b) to the latest one (18f).
+This limitation is intentional since the full API is only available since firmware 18f.
+The next version of qthid will support the full API but it will only work with firmware 18f or later.

+2. INSTALLATION AND USAGE

+2.1 Linux

+You can use the precompiled binaries (32 or 64 bit) but you need the Qt runtime libraries installed.
+On Ubuntu these are called libqtcore4 and libqtgui4 and their dependencies.
+You can simply install everything Qt version 4 (not version 3!).
+Qt 4.7 has been tested, Qt 4.6 will probably also work.

+In order to use the Funcube Dongle as regular user, you need to create a udev rule.
+Create a udev file /etc/udev/rules.d/20-fcd.rules containing:

+  SUBSYTEMS=="usb" ATTRS{idVendor}=="04d8" ATTRS{idProduct}=="fb56" MODE:="0666" SYMLINK+="FCD"

+(hint: open a terminal and type: sudo gedit /etc/udev/rules.d/20-fcd.rules)

+Reload the rules using "sudo udevadm control --reload-rules" Qthid should now detect your FCD when you plug it in.

+2.2 Mac OS X (10.6+)

+The Mac OS X bundle contains all the necessary Qt libraries and no additional installation or configuration is required.
+Unlinke Linux, the Funcube Dongle will just work.

+2.3 Windows

+Not tested.
+It is recommended to use the "Fully functional frontend" instead.

+2.4 Building from source

+- Install Qt Creator 2.0.1 or newer and Qt SDK 4.7.
+On recent linux it is normally sufficient to select Qt Creator and the required Qt libraries will be installed as dependencies.
+- Open the qthid.pro file in Qt Creator.
+It will say something about setting up a target;
+  say OK or Finish or Done (depends on version and OS).
+- You can now build and execute the project.

+License

 Qthid is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by